 There are important differences between loving things like fries, that cool shirt and favorite football team, and people.
 Fries, chocolate, shoes and shirts don't have spirits.
 People have spirits.
 In fact, we are spirits on a physical journey in this life.
 Each of us has a unique spirit and journey or path in life.
 We're here to learn and enjoy this life.
 Creator made each of us special and different, but equally important.
 Acceptance and respecting another person's path when it moves away from ours, is a sign of love.
 Even though it may be painful, it's a person's right to end a relationship.
-It's not a failing; it's just how it is meant to be.
-It should never involve abuse or violence.
+It's not a failure; it's just how it is meant to be.
+A relationship or ending one should never involve abuse or violence.

 Cars, shoes, and fries are things.
 They are objects we can own, change or trash.
 They are our property.
 People are not property.
 We cannot own people, make them change and should never trash them.
 If we try to, we are messing with a gift from Creator and the consequences can hurt everybody.
-(Note: Hickeys are a way of marking property - not love.)
+(Note: Hickeys are sometimes placed as a way of marking property.
+This is not love.)

 Creator says, "Be good to one another; love one another."
 Creator never said just certain ones, or certain relationships over others.
 Relationships can be special, and we act differently depending upon the type of relationship.
 All of our relationships enrich our lives.
 In other words, demanding someone give up other relationships, or to expect one relationship to make you "happy," (really, it's about control...) stops a person's spiritual path.
-Not natural.
-Not love.
+This is not natural.
+This is not love.

-drug, then you need treatment.
-You are out of balance When it comes to intimate relationships, we often hear things like "she's my other half," or songs that spiritually, mentally, emotionally and need to heal. say something like "I'm nothing without you," or "I Same with a relationship.
-It's true when they say you can't live without you."
-They make it sound romantic have to love yourself in order to love someone else. to be just the two of you, totally alone.
-There's a reason And you cannot love someone into loving themselves. traditionally young men and women were taught to be self-sufficient, healthy whole individuals before it So, what is love?
-It is respect, compassion, trust, was considered okay for them to get married.
-Healthy kindness, generosity, understanding, laughter and sharing.
-It is belief in and support for the other's path relationships are made with two healthy, happy people.
-They are together not because they feel they in life no matter where it goes.
-It is commitment to "need" each other, but because they "want" to be support the best in each other.
-Love is never abusive, together.
-If you're not okay alone, no relationship can jealous or violent.
-In Lakota when a couple is "in love," it is called tekicihilapi.
-It means "they cherish make you "okay." each other."
+When it comes to intimate relationships, we often hear things like "she's my other half," or songs that say something like "I'm nothing without you," or "I can't live without you."
+They make it sound romantic to be just the two of you, totally alone.
+There's a reason traditionally young men and women were taught to be self-sufficient, healthy whole individuals before it was considered okay for them to get married.
+Healthy relationships are made with two healthy, whole, happy people.
+They are together not because they feel they "need" each other, but because they "want" to be together.
+If you're not okay alone, no relationship can make you "okay."